aws/amazon-sagemaker-examples/training/distributed_training/pytorch/model_parallel_v2/README.md

 For example, if one wanted to submit a llama finetune job on Sagemaker using the `/llama_v2/smp-finetuning-llama-fsdp-tp.ipynb` notebook, they would have to copy that notebook within the `./shared-scripts/` directory to make sure it can access all the accompanied files.

+After cloning this repository run the following command to setup a copy of the notebook associated with your desired model into the `./shared-scripts/` directory.

+- `cp [RELATIVE PATH TO ipynb] shared-scripts/`

+Finally, upload the `./shared-scripts/` directory to a Sagemaker notebook to submit your training/finetuning job.